Qumulo/docs/administrator-guide/nfs/creating-nfs-export.md

       * The **User Mapping**

-      {% include note.html content="Qumulo Core enforces host access rules in the order they appear, from top to bottom.
+      {% include note.html content="Qumulo Core enforces host access rules in the order of appearance, top to bottom.
 To prevent unintended results, add IP-address- and host-specific rules to the top of the list and subnet-wide rules and wildcard hosts to the bottom.
 For more information see [Configuring and Troubleshooting Host Access Rules](configuring-troubleshooting-host-access-rules-nfs-exports.html)." %}

       To add another host click **Add a Host Access Rule**.